conventions/core/README.md

  Getting Started
 -------------------

-# This wiki will help you add Conventions Framework to your project
+## The above steps will help you add Conventions Framework to your project

  1 -  **Architectural dependences**
 ***